ShaliniAnandaPhD/RefactorEarth/README.md

 # RefactorEarth

 RefactorEarth is a project aimed at analyzing and improving the efficiency of Python code by identifying memory-intensive operations, redundant computations, and suboptimal data structures.
-This tool leverages state-of-the-art machine learning models to assist developers in writing more sustainable and performant code.
+This tool leverages state-of-the-art machine learning models and sustainability tracking tools like CodeCarbon to assist developers in writing more sustainable and performant code.

 ## Objective

 Optimize Python code for reduced energy consumption and improved sustainability metrics.

 ## Methodology

-1. **Repository Analysis:**
+### Repository Analysis
-   - Clone target repo, identify Python files.
+- **Clone target repo:** Identify Python files in the repository.

-2. **Initial Metrics Calculation:**
-   - Energy consumption, carbon footprint, sustainability score.
+- **Initial Metrics Calculation:** Measure energy consumption, carbon footprint, and sustainability score using CodeCarbon.

-3. **AI-Powered Refactoring:**
+### AI-Powered Refactoring
 - **Base Model:** Microsoft's CodeBERT.
 - **Fine-tuning:** Custom dataset of energy-efficient Python code.
 - **Optimization Focus:** Loop efficiency, memory usage, I/O operations.
 - **Personalization:** Incorporation of repository owner's GitHub data.
 - **Process:** Iterative passes for algorithm and low-level optimizations.

 ## Key Performance Indicators (KPIs)

-- **Energy Consumption (joules)**
+- **Energy Consumption:** Measured in joules (J) using CodeCarbon.
-- **Carbon Footprint (gCO2)**
+- **Carbon Footprint:** Measured in grams of CO2 equivalent (gCO2) using CodeCarbon.
-- **Sustainability Score (0-100)**
+- **Sustainability Score:** Scored from 0 to 100.
-- **CPU Time (seconds)**
+- **CPU Time:** Measured in seconds.
-- **Equivalent Smartphone Charge (%)**
+- **Equivalent Smartphone Charge:** Measured in percentage (%).
-- **LED Bulb Power Time (seconds, 10W bulb)**
+- **LED Bulb Power Time:** Measured in seconds for a 10W bulb.
-- **Code Efficiency Metrics**
-  - Loop usage efficiency
-  - Redundant computation minimization
-  - Generator utilization for large datasets
-  - I/O operation efficiency
-  - Data structure appropriateness

 ## Results